 Parent view - response

 We were delighted as a school to hear 100% of parents who responded agreed their children were safe and happy.
 This is our main aim and we feel we put a lot of continued effort into this area.
 This goes hand in hand with question 10 "The school responds well to any concerns I raise."
 In a small, community school like ours we aim to speak to all parents promptly about concerns and offer the right level of support.
 All of our class teachers are on hand at the beginning and end of the school day to manage classroom day to day concerns.
-Appointments can be made to see your class teacher or headteacher, Mrs Bruce, if you wish to speak about a confidential or more serious worry.
-This can be done by phoning the school, calling into the main office or by catching Mrs Bruce on the school gate!
+Appointments can be made to see your class teacher or Acting headteacher, Mrs Hunter, if you wish to speak about a confidential or more serious worry.
+This can be done by phoning the school, calling into the main office or by catching Mrs Hunter on the school gate!

 We were delighted that 100 % of parents who responded agreed children are well taught and that pupils make good progress.
 We have worked hard since our Ofsted in July 2017 to address the quality and variability of teaching.
 We believe we offer a "good" and better standard of teaching in 2019 and we are pleased you agree!